 A strong personal credit goes a long way to assure any lender about the fiscal responsibility of the person running the business.
 You can get a free copy of your credit report from annualcreditreport.com.
 If you find any incorrect information on your credit report, contact each credit reporting agency (Experian, Transunion and Equifax) immediately to correct the issue.
 Keep in mind that while small delinquencies are understandable, lenders are uncomfortable with statements that show delinquencies on child support or recently dismissed (not discharged) bankruptcies.

-Manage the number of lenders from whom you are currently borrowing money
+5. Reduce the number of lenders to whom you owe money

 Too many lenders pulling money from the business can create severe strain on its cash flow.
 Lenders want to know that the money they provide will help grow your business and not put additional strain on its daily operations.
 You may want to wait to finish your current loan obligations before going back to the market to raise more capital.

 6. Resolve any open tax liens

 Unresolved open tax liens can hurt your ability to obtain financing.
 If possible, try to get a payment plan on any open tax lien.
 A payment plan on a tax lien is far better than an open unresolved tax lien.

 7. Get three business references

 Trade references help to establish authenticity and credibility of your business.
 If you rent commercial space for your business, make sure that the landlord is one of your references.

 8. Have tax statements handy when applying for a large sum

 Lastly, businesses contemplating borrowing large sums over $75,000 should get a copy of their last year tax statement and business financial statements.